Getting Paid

 Payment due within 15 days.
 All work performed to IPC code.
 1-year workmanship warranty included.

-Same plumber.
+Same shop.
 Same job.
 Same price.
 Completely different customer experience.

 When the customer reads this invoice, they see exactly where every dollar went.
 They see 8 hours of skilled labor.
-They see 40 feet of copper.
-They see a pressure test.
-They see a permit.
+They see timing chains, guides, tensioners.
+They see a test drive.
+They see verified timing marks.
 There's nothing to argue about.

 The 6 Elements of an Invoice That Gets Paid